-Following each round in Professional bouts and at the end of the contest in Amateur bouts, the Referee shall collect the scorecards from the Judges.
+At the end of the contest, the Referee shall collect the scorecards from the Judges.
 The Referee shall check then deliver the scorecards to the Official Scorekeeper who shall tally all scores, subtract all penalties and deliver the totals to the ISKA Recorder assigned to verify them.
 The majority opinion of the three Judges, less penalty points, shall be conclusive.
 If there is no majority opinion, then the decision shall be a draw.